nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list_consutation.md

         </tr>
 </table>

-The system rather than clinical date time for when the consultation was last edited i.e. the date time the consultation was last modified on the source system.
+The system rather than clinical date time for when the consultation was last edited, that is, the date time the consultation was last modified on the source system.

-If no separate date time is recorded for Consultation sub sections, the overall audit date of the Consultation is replicated at all levels.
+If no separate date time is recorded for consultation sub sections, the overall audit date of the consultation is replicated at all levels.

-The clinically significant or effective Consultation date is provided by the associated <code>Encounter</code> resource.
+The clinically significant or effective consultation date is provided by the associated <code>Encounter</code> resource.

 ### source